-Joe Dever is the author and main creative force behind the world of Magnamund.
-(Wikipedia article)
+Joe Dever was the author and main creative force behind the world of Magnamund.
+He, unfortunately, passed away in 2016.

-Paul Barnett (John Grant) is the author of the twelve novels in the Legends of Lone Wolf series and has been an invaluable aid to Project Aon.
-Paul Barnett also has a LiveJournal and a journal at Dreamwidth.
+Paul Barnett (John Grant) was the author of the twelve novels in the Legends of Lone Wolf series and was an invaluable aid to Project Aon.
+Paul Barnett also had a LiveJournal and a journal at Dreamwidth.

 Rob Adams is one of the illustrators of the Magnamund Companion.

 Mel Grant is the illustrator of Freeway Warrior 1: Highway Holocaust and of the UK covers for all four Freeway Warrior books.